riongull/notes/dash_masternode_setup.md

 ## 5. Fund your newly created address with 1000 DASH
 You may fund your masternode address by sending dash from any wallet (e.g. Jaxx, Electrum, Poloniex, etc).
 These steps assume you are funding from Dash-Qt itself.
 Either way, the wallet you are sourcing funds from must have 1000 DASH plus a little extra (~0.01 DASH) to cover the dash network fee.

-1. Open the 'Receiving addresses' dialog box if necessary (file > Receiving addresses)
+1. Open the 'Receiving addresses' dialog box (file > Receiving addresses)
 2. Click the Receiving address you made in step 4 (e.g. "MN01") and click the 'copy' button
 3. Click the Send tab on the main Dash-Qt window (or your wallet of choice)
 4. Paste the address you copied on the 'Pay To' field, it should populate your label